 Traditionally, an onion hangs on the front door of homes on New Year’s Eve as a symbol of rebirth.
 The next morning on New Year’s Day, parents will wake their children by tapping them on the head with an onion.

 For those with a never-ending taste for adventure, Colombians will carry an empty suitcase around the block at midnight in hopes of a travel-filled new year.
+Hopefully the next year, they have a suitcase full of clothes.

 In Ecuador, they celebrate the New Year by burning paper-filled scarecrows and and photographs from the last year at midnight.
 This tradition brings in good fortune by scaring off bad spirits.